 Homework and Quizzes: Homework problem sets will be posted in Canvas by the instructor each week, and may include problems requiring basic coding in MATLAB or Mathematica.
 All homework should be submitted via Canvas.
+Short quizzes will be given at the start of the class about every other week.

-Exams: There will be two midterm exams during the semester and a cumulative final exam during the final exam week:
+Exams: There will be one midterm exam during the semester and a cumulative final exam during the final exam week:

-Midterm Exams Final Exam Period May 3 - May 9, 2024
+Midterm Exam March 13, 2025 Final Exam Period May 10 - May 16, 2025